mstksg/inCode/copy/entries/five-point-haskell-1.md

 *   Sensor firmware often reports values like `-999` for a bad reading...but sometimes `-999` might actually be a valid value!

-It should be evident that these are just accidents and ticking time-bombs waiting to happen.
+It should be evident that these are just accidents and ticking time bombs waiting to happen.
 Some caller just needs to forget to handle the sentinel value, or to falsely assume that the sentinel value is impossible to occur in any situation.